kasslent/clc-digital-skills/_lessons/module-1.1.md

   * displayed in the browser toolbar, bookmarks and search engine results
 * CSS, JavaScript & [metadata](searchenginewatch.com/sew/how-to/2067564/how-to-use-html-meta-tags) can also be included here
   * `<meta charset="UTF-8">` sets the [character encoding](https://code.google.com/p/doctype-mirror/wiki/MetaCharsetAttribute) of an HTML document
+    * if your webpage is in a language that does not use the latin-script alphabet, like Greek, Arabic, Chinese, Korean, etc., you will need to use a different character code here.

 <pre><code class="opacity">&lt;!DOCTYPE html&gt;
 &lt;html lang=&quot;en&quot;&gt;